logic/arduino-rtc/doc/DS.md

 The DS1307, DS1338, DS1340, DS1388, and DS1678 do not support CENT.

-These registeres shift up one byte on the DS1388; address 0x00 contains hundredths of seconds in addition to the rest.
+These registers shift up one byte on the DS1388; address 0x00 contains hundredths of seconds in addition to the rest.

 All chips have a control/status register (or registers), but the address